Jianlou/Jianlou.github.io/_pages/about.md

 I received my Ph.D. degree from the School of Information and Communication Engineering in BUPT, advised by Prof. [Honggang Zhang](https://teacher.bupt.edu.cn/zhanghonggang/zh_CN/index.htm) and [Chun-guang Li](https://teacher.bupt.edu.cn/cgli), in 2018.
 I am also very hornored to be jointly supervised by Prof. [Gang Wang](https://scholar.google.com/citations?user=NMhRWkIAAAAJ&hl=en) when visiting the NTU [ROSE-Lab](https://www.ntu.edu.sg/rose) from 2016 to 2017, at Singapore.
 In 2012, I received my bachelor's degree in Telecommunications from JiLin University.

 My research interests include fundamental algorithms and application technologies in computer vision, computer graphics and machine learning.
+Leveraging these tools, we have delivered several industrail AI products focused on Human Perception and Editting.
+Moving forward, amidst the technological trends of large models, I will continue to delve into more universal multi-modal perception, generation, and interaction technologies.

 <!-- ** Job positions are open for researchers and interns at SenseTime! ** -->